‘Sports Illustrated’ Bombshell Brooks Nader Reveals Her Chipped Front Tooth On Instagram

 “I hate y’all for these edits you’re sending/ tagging me in,” she joked.

 Brooks already revealed that she’s headed to the dentist to get it fixed, so it’s likely that she won’t have to deal with her blemished smile for long.
-And this is going to be good new for her dedicated fans, who have come to know her dazzling smile.
+And this is going to be good news for her dedicated fans, who have come to know her dazzling smile.
 Perhaps the model will share more updates in the next day or so, as she heads to the dentist’s chair.

 And while the model has been busy wrapping up a holiday-themed photoshoot, she has also recently been sharing the results of her shoot with SI.
 This included an update from yesterday, where she rocked a sheer bikini in Bali.
 The top was white and left little to the imagination, which she paired with high-waisted bikini bottoms.
 A video also showed her posing while holding onto a rock formation as she stood in the ocean.